yourbestregard/AzmunaasToolbox/androididentitychanger_changelog.md

-# v1000
+# v1002

-- it was too brutal, I reduced the spoof
+- it was too brutal, I reduced spoof
+- add a warning to module description